top of page

 Students are encouraged to take the SAT during the fall.
 Both in school and Saturday options are available.
 The English and Math departments are available for students wishing to receive additional help during Flex-time.

-The Dean of Students will meet individually with seniors during September and October to continue mapping out college and career plans.
+The School Counselor will meet individually with seniors during September and October to continue mapping out college and career plans.

 A workshop for parents will be given during October -- Financial Aid 101.
 Families may attend virtually to learn